 Professors Benedict Kingsbury, Thomas Streinz, and J.H.H.
 Weiler

-Global internet corporations (e.g. Amazon, Apple, Facebook, Google, Microsoft, Twitter) have played leading roles in shaping the transnational digital order, enabled by light regulation and robust liability protection in the US.
-Their platforms make rules, and their lobbying has influenced both national regulators and international treaty negotiators especially in the digital trade chapter of the Trans-Pacific Partnership and similar agreements.
-But these US companies are encountering increasing state and EU regulatory pushback, and a different approach prevails in China, the home of several world-leading internet companies (e.g. Alibaba, Huawei, Ten-Cent).
-All of these interactions spill over into some remaking of traditional international law.
+Global digital corporations (e.g. Amazon, Apple, Facebook, Google, Microsoft, Netflix, Twitter) have played leading roles in shaping the transnational digital order, enabled by light regulation and robust liability protection in the US.
+Their platforms make rules, and their lobbying has influenced both national regulators and international treaty negotiators especially in the ‘electronic commerce’ and ‘digital trade’ chapters of the Trans-Pacific Partnership and the new NAFTA between the US, Mexico, and Canada (USMCA).
+But these US companies are encountering increasing regulatory pushback, especially in the EU with its General Data Protection Regulation (GDPR), and a different approach prevails in China, the home of several world-leading internet companies (e.g. Alibaba, Huawei, Tencent).

 Guest Speaker Sessions, 4:10 - 6:00 pm, Furman Hall, Room 212

 Please RSVP to firstname.lastname@example.org if you are interested in attending (space is limited)